vvnandhan/my-portfolio/README.md

 - **Hero** section with animated 3D spaceman (React Three Fiber & Drei)
 - **About** section with interactive timeline and project listings
 - **Contact** section with profile photo, resume download, and Formspree-powered form
-- Fully responsive layout — desktop, tablet & mobile
+- Fully responsive layout — desktop
 - Easy deployment to Vercel or Netlify

 ---